Tkachov/Square/02_docs/md/en/15_Button.md

 ----
 ##### `void set_pixel_perfect(bool)`
-Sets "pixel perfect" option.
+Sets “pixel perfect” option.
 If **true**, button will check whether mouse pointer is on non-transparent area of state's sprite or not.
 Otherwise, button will check whether mouse position is inside button's borders rectangle or not (which is simpler).

 ----
 ##### `void set_disabled(bool)`
 Sets whether button is disabled or not. (disabled is **true**, enabled is **false**)
-If button is disabled, it will have "disabled" state and won't react to user's actions.
+If button is disabled, it will have “disabled” state and won't react to user's actions.

 ----
 ##### `void set_holding_click_delay(int delay)`